dellow/Web-Framework/README.md

 <a name="working-with-javascript"></a>
 ## Working with JavaScript
-The JavaScript is split into directories, some of these are for libraries / frameworks / plugins that will not be on the final server.
-Some are for the actual modules.

-All application JavaScript modules (think: Routing, Framework Logic etc) should be added in `dist/js/app/private` directory - these files will be compiled into the global `build.js` file.

-All public JavaScript modules (think: Event Listeners, Plugin binds etc) should be added in `dist/js/app/public` directory - these files will be compiled into the global `build.js` file.

-The only JavaScript file that will hit the server should be at `src/dist/js/build/build.js`.

-<a name="working-with-javascript--requiring-new-files"></a>
-### Requiring New Files
-All initial files are loaded from `dist/js/app/index.js` but thanks to Webpack you can require a file from anywhere with the familiar Node requirement syntax.
-There is no requirement to provide the `.js` extension:

-    require('./javascript-file');
+_Documentation coming soon_

 <a name="working-with-javascript--helpers"></a>
 ### Helpers
-The `dist/js/app/helpers/js` file contains various global helper functions to aid with development.
-These can be called in any JS file within the `app` directory simple by calling `Helpers.<method_name>`.
+The `dist/js/common/helpers/js` file contains various global helper functions to aid with development.
+These can be called in any JS file within the `app` directory simple by calling `window.Helpers.<method_name>`.
 The methods are described below:

 ##### log `Helpers.log('My console message');`
 Super powered, cross-browser supported `console.log`.
 Will check the browser supports console logging (will use `alert` otherwise, unless overrided).
 All console messages will be prefixed with "DEBUG" and encapsulated into sections to easier separate messages.
 A simple call would result in: